Image: TSMC

 Regional potential growth and regional expenditure

-China will rapidly increase its share of world production by 300 million tonnes, from 8% in 2015 to 20% in 2024, reaching 1.5 million 300 million tonnes per minute in the last year of the period under review.
+China will rapidly increase its share of world production by 300 million tonnes, from 8% in 2015 to 20% in 2024, reaching 1.5 million 300 million tonnes per minute in the last year of the period under overview.
 While much of this growth will come from non-Chinese companies, Chinese organizations are increasingly investing in developing their potential.
 By 2020, these companies will represent around 43% of China’s production capacity, and this share is expected to reach 50% by 2022 and 60% by 2024.

 Japan’s share of 300 mm installed capacity will further decrease from 19% in 2015 to 12% in 2024.
 The share of the American continent is also declining, from 13% in 2015 to an expected 10% in 2024.